hyperreal/acid-client/README.md

 ## Usage

 You can look at our examples in `example` directory.
+They should be self-explanatory.